 Balancing Work & Caring

 Trying to balance the demands of caring and working or education can be challenging.
 Carers have a number of employment rights, including the right to request flexible working, time off for dependents, parental leave (parent carers) and annual leave.
 You may wish to discuss your situation with your employer; do they have a carer policy?
-A Preventative Assessment from Carers Matter Norfolk can help you determine how the balance between work or education and caring can be sustained.

 Support from your Health Team